muratk5n/thirdwave/en/tweets/2021/week6.md

 ---

-In different setting Im sure Hawk wld have disowned black holes decisively, earlier..
-Sad the guy spent his whole life on junk science.

-I fault the env more, rewarding more and more curveball ideas, bcz they create the illusion of momentum, progress.

----

 :) Finkel with a Lavo canister..

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Delighted to host members of the diplomatic corps in <a href="https://twitter.com/dfat?ref_src=twsrc%5Etfw">@dfat</a> to hear from Dr Alan Finkel AO and James White on Australia’s electricity transition, hydrogen and low emissions technology stretch goals.
 Thanks to <a href="https://twitter.com/hashtag/LAVO?src=hash&amp;ref_src=twsrc%5Etfw">#LAVO</a> for the loan of a H2 storage cylinder too! <a href="https://t.co/JeY7hvPazA">pic.twitter.com/JeY7hvPazA</a></p>&mdash; Ambassador for the Environment (@AusAmbEnviro) <a href="https://twitter.com/AusAmbEnviro/status/1359721672132030467?ref_src=twsrc%5Etfw">February 11, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>